elabftw/elabftw/documentation/docs/usage/import-export.md

 - each row creates a new entry from that template;
 - the CSV `title`, tags, Resource location, and metadata values are applied to the new entry;
-- an Extra Field whose name matches a template field keeps the template field's type and configuration while receiving the imported value;
+- a Custom Field whose name matches a template field keeps the template field's type and configuration while receiving the imported value;
-- a CSV column that does not match a template field is added as a new Extra Field;
+- a CSV column that does not match a template field is added as a new Custom Field;
 - imported values missing from a Select, Select one, Radio, or Select multiple field's choices are added to the available choices.

-If the CSV contains both a `metadata` JSON column and individual columns matching the same Extra Fields, eLabFTW merges both into the template metadata.
+If the CSV contains both a `metadata` JSON column and individual columns matching the same Custom Fields, eLabFTW merges both into the template metadata.
 The individual CSV columns are applied last and therefore take precedence for matching fields.

 :::tip
 Test with two or three rows before importing the complete file.
-Check the resulting Extra Field types, choice lists, tags, and Resource locations.
+Check the resulting Custom Field types, choice lists, tags, and Resource locations.
 If the result is correct, delete the test entries and import the complete CSV.
 :::

 Click **Import**.
 Every CSV row creates one entry.
 The import reports an error if a row cannot be processed.